-- (3) The court may make the order only if it is satisfied that: - (a) an adoption compliance certificate issued in the Convention country is in force for the adoption; and - (b) the laws of the Convention country do not provide that the adoption of a child terminates the legal relationship between the child and the pre-adoption parents; and - (c) the child is allowed: - (i) to enter Australia; and - (ii) to reside permanently in Australia. - (4) For paragraph (3) (c), a child is not allowed to enter, or reside permanently in, Australia if the child is affected by a law of the Commonwealth, or of a State, or by an order of a Commonwealth or State court, the effect of which is to prevent the child from so entering or residing.
+- (2D) The Minister for Immigration and Multicultural Affairs: - (a) no later than 5 working days before the court hearing, may file with the court a statement in accordance with Form 5 that sets out briefly the matters on which the Minister wishes to rely in support of the court making an order other than the order sought in the application; and - (b) must include with that statement an affidavit in accordance with Form 2. - (2E) As soon as practicable before the court hearing, the applicant, or applicants may file with the court a reply to a statement filed under subregulation (2D), being a reply that: - (a) is in accordance with Form 6; and - (b) includes an affidavit in accordance with Form 2. - (2F) An order made by the court must be in accordance with Form 9. - (3) The court may make the order only if it is satisfied that: - (a) an adoption compliance certificate issued in the Convention country is in force for the adoption; and - (b) the laws of the Convention country do not provide that the adoption of a child terminates the legal relationship between the child and the pre-adoption parents; and - (c) the child is allowed: - (i) to enter Australia; and - (ii) to reside permanently in Australia. - (4) For paragraph (3) (c), a child is not allowed to enter, or reside permanently in, Australia if the child is affected by a law of the Commonwealth, or of a State, or by an order of a Commonwealth or State court, the effect of which is to prevent the child from so entering or residing.

-Note This regulation does not necessarily apply to all States-see regulation 34.
+Note This regulation does not necessarily apply to all States - see regulation 34.

-Decision in a Convention country to convert an adoption
+21 Decision in a Convention country to convert an adoption

-- 21. (1) Subject to regulation 22, if a decision is made in a Convention country to convert the adoption of a child, in accordance with article 27 of the Convention, the decision is recognised and effective, for the laws of the Commonwealth and each State, on and from the day the decision becomes effective. - (2) Recognition of the decision includes, for the laws of the Commonwealth and each State, recognition that under those laws, the decision terminates the legal relationship between the child and the individuals who were, immediately before the adoption, the child's parents.
+- (1) Subject to regulation 22, if a decision is made in a Convention country to convert the adoption of a child, in accordance with article 27 of the Convention, the decision is recognised and effective, for the laws of the Commonwealth and each State, on and from the day the decision becomes effective. - (2) Recognition of the decision includes, for the laws of the Commonwealth and each State, recognition that under those laws, the decision terminates the legal relationship between the child and the individuals who were, immediately before the adoption, the child's parents.

-Refusal to recognise an adoption or an article 27 decision
+22 Refusal to recognise an adoption or an article 27 decision